 This course is designed to provide practical study and advanced training in using Office 2000.
 Emphasis is placed on developing insights into the responsibilities of the information processing center including staff, personnel qualifications, and human relations.
-The course also includes information processing alternatives, equipment and needs surveys, organization and implementation of information processing functions.
+The course also includes information processing alternatives, equipment and needs surveys, organization and implementation of information processing, and management and control of information processing functions.

-BOS 250: Administrative Office Systems

-and Procedures4 Credits45 lecture, 15 lab, 0 clinical, 0 other, 60 total contact hours
+BOS 250 Office Administration II 4 credits 45 lecture, 15 lab, 0 clinical, 0 other, 60 total contact hours

-Fulfills Core Elements: 1 2 3 9 11 18 19 20